Were you aware of how important dental assistants are?

 Help With Procedures

 One of the main things a dental assistant does is help a dentist with treatments and procedures.
-Whether it’s handing the dentist the proper tools, doing routine cleaning, or helping with surgery, the assistant will be there for whatever needs to be done.
+Whether handing the dentist the proper tools, doing routine cleaning, or helping with surgery, the assistant will be there for whatever needs to be done.

 Take X-Rays and Impressions